tanmayy24/Multi-task-Learning-for-sound-event-detection/recipes/dcase2022_task4_baseline/README.md

 `python train_sed_stage_two_MTL.py.py`

+To run the **SED system** from scratch with Audioset External, use the following command:
+`python train_sed_stage_two_MTL.py.py --strong_real`

 ---

 Note that the default training config will use GPU 0.
-Alternatively, we provide a [pre-trained checkpoint][zenodo_pretrained_models] along with tensorboard logs.
+Alternatively, we provide tensorboard logs.
 The baseline can be tested on the development set of the dataset using the following command:

 `python train_sed_stage_two_MTL.py.py --test_from_checkpoint /path/to/downloaded.ckpt`